althea-net/althea-site/_drafts/incremental-multihop-channel-payments.md

   return numerator / 1000
 ```

-With a multi-hashlock, progressively more of the payment is unlocked depending on how many correct secrets are passed in through the fulfillment.
+With a multi-hashlock, progressively more of the payment is unlocked depending on how many correct secrets are passed in.

 A multihop payment for the full amount of the multi-hashlock is routed, using whichever inefficient routing protocol.
 Once the route is found, multi-hashlocked payments are made along the entire route.
 As the source of the payment wishes to pay the destination, it releases successive secrets to the destination.
 These can be cached by the destination, or immediately passed to the next node in line.